Timaru storm ranks as third most expensive this century - Insurance Council

-Severe weather events cost insurers $118.8 million last year, with the Timaru hailstorm ranking as the third most expensive this century, according to provisional data from the Insurance Council of New Zealand.
+Severe weather events cost insurers $118.8 million last year, with the Timaru hailstorm on November 20 ranking as the third most expensive this century, according to provisional data from the Insurance Council of New Zealand.

 The Timaru event cost $83.3m, compared with the February 2004 storms of the lower North Island, which cost $148.3m, and Cyclone Debbie in 2017, which cost $91.5m.